vvss12300/learn_in_2_hours_typescript/README.md

 - Arrays
 	- If you define an array in JS, it allows values of multiple types to be stored like
 		- let smapleArray = ['One', 2, true];
-	- In TS, we need to specify the type of array, then only value of that type can be stored.
+	- In TS, we need to specify the type of array, and then only the value of that type can be stored.

 ```javascript
 // Arrays